Cross-domain Fiber Cluster Shape Analysis for Language Performance Cognitive Score Prediction: Introduction

 \section{Introduction}

 The study of 3D shape has long been recognized as crucial for computer graphics and medical image analysis \cite{Zhang2004-ob}.
-In the field of magnetic resonance imaging (MRI), the study of shape has enabled detailed analyses of the folding of the brain’s cortex and the morphology of subcortical gray matter structures \cite{Demirci2022-my}.
+In the field of magnetic resonance imaging (MRI), the study of shape has enabled detailed analyses of the folding of the brain’s cortex and the morphology of subcortical gray matter structures \cite{Fischl2012-ss}.
 However, the shape of the brain’s white matter connections, which transmit information throughout the brain, has been much less studied.

 Diffusion MRI (dMRI) tractography is a unique method that enables the 3D reconstruction of the brain’s white matter connections based on water diffusion in brain tissue \cite{Basser2000-yt}. dMRI tractography produces sequences of 3D points, called streamlines, which can be grouped to define individual brain connections or fiber clusters that have different anatomical shapes (Fig. 1).
 Quantitative analyses of fiber clusters include tissue microstructure (using water diffusion in tissue), brain connectivity (strength of each connection), and shape analyses.
 Measures of shape capture white matter variability across individuals \cite{Yeh2020-tb} and changes in aging \cite{Schilling2022-qk}.
 However, the functional importance of the shape of white matter connections is not well understood.
-To assess whether fiber cluster shape is important for brain functional performance, in this work we employ a testbed task of predicting individual language performance.
+To assess whether fiber cluster shape may be related to language performance, in this work we employ a testbed task of predicting individual language performance.
 We assess whether the integration of information across shape, microstructure, and connectivity feature domains can enhance the prediction of individual language performance.